Eightdays1/guesswhere_doc/SRS.md

 There should be a leaderboard for users to compare themselves amongst each other.

 * Storing Data:
   User data for accounts and possibly profiles has to be stored.
 Also game statistics have to be stored in order to be used for the leaderboard.

+* Multiple User Games

+  User can play against each other.
+After User 1 has guessed, the same picture will be shown to the second user.
+After the second user also guessed the location the results will be presented to both users.
+The user who guessed the location with the lowest distance wins.

 ### 1.3 Definitions, Acronyms and Abbreviations